torrancecui/Alohomora-App/README.md

 #### Credits

-Created by Torrance Cui June 2021.
+Created by Torrance Cui and Joseph Nahm June 2021.
 Hosted and deployed on Heroku.

 #### Mainlink